 Klara Olofsdotter Otis Wins Active Student Partnership Award

-Last week Klara Olofsdotter Otis, our PhD Programme Coordinator, won a Student Choice Award for Active Student Partnership at UCL's 2020 Education Awards.
+In June Klara Olofsdotter Otis, our PhD Programme Coordinator, won a Student Choice Award for Active Student Partnership at UCL's 2020 Education Awards.
 Klara has been instrumental in establishing the SWC’s PhD programme and working with students to make sure it’s constantly improving.
 A neuroscientist in her own right, Klara’s passion for the discipline and commitment to fostering a positive learning environment for everyone at the SWC make her a deserving recipient of this award.

 Klara’s interest in nature and biology started during her childhood in a small village on the Swedish coast.
 She was first exposed to neuroscience at the University of Montreal in Canada, where she did an exchange year during her master’s programme.
 “I found the topic exciting and the whole systematic process of approaching a problem appealing,” she says.
 When she learned about a new neuroscience doctoral programme in Sweden she applied right away.